-A table concisely presents information (usually numbers) in rows and columns.
-A figure is any other image or illustration you include in your text – anything from a bar chart to a photograph.
+A table concisely presents information (often numbers) in rows and columns.
+A figure is any other image or illustration you include in your text—anything from a bar chart to a photograph.

-- Table number (in plain text) above the table.
+- Table number in bold above the table.

-Do not use vertical lines, and use only as many horizontal lines as are necessary for clarity.
-The example in the image above uses only four lines: Those at the top and bottom, and those separating the main data from the column heads and the totals.
+The table above uses only four lines: Those at the top and bottom, and those separating the main data from the column heads and the totals.

 Create your tables using the tools built into your word processor.
 In Word, you can use the “Insert table” tool.

 Any images used within your text are called figures.
-Figures include data visualization graphics – graphs, diagrams, flow-charts, etc. – as well as things like photographs and artworks.
+Figures include data visualization graphics—e.g. graphs, diagrams, flowcharts—as well as things like photographs and artworks.

 To correctly format an APA figure, follow these rules:

 - Figure number in bold above the figure.

 - Brief title, in italics and title case, under the figure number.

 - If necessary, clear labels and legends integrated into the image.